 Metro sold the remaining 2006 bonds in spring 2018.
 Remaining funds from the 2006 bond measure are close to being spent or are dedicated to upcoming projects or acquisitions.
-Staff will continue to provide the 2006 natural areas bond spending report to the oversight committee until funds are completely spent.
-The latest 2006 natural areas bond spending report can be found in the appendix on page 23.
+Staff will continue to provide the 2006 Natural Areas bond spending report to the oversight committee until funds are completely spent.
+The latest 2006 natural areas bond spending report can be found in the appendix.